EU files WTO suit over Argentina's import restrictions

 ARGENTINA EXPECTED EU MOVE

-Argentina's measures are part of a campaign to support its economy and reindustrialise the country.
+Argentina's measures are part of a campaign to support its economy and reindustrialize the country.

 An Argentine trade official said the EU move was not a surprise, and it was awaiting more details.